COVID-19 youth vaccination FAQ

 -

-If a vaccinated youth does get infected with COVID-19 after vaccination, their chances of ending up in hospital or of dying are much lower.
+If a vaccinated youth does get infected with COVID-19 after vaccination, their chances of becoming severely ill from COVID-19 and needing hospital care are much lower.

 -